To the House of Freaks

 - CM4 Earthshaker.
-Milos Formiesias' Traveling Exhibition of Wonders has a Cursed Seer (all of his predictions are dead wrong), a live medusa (viewed through an arrangement of mirrors) and Morphiras the Immortal Woman (actually a fake).
+Milos Formiesias' Traveling Exhibition of Wonders has a Cursed Seer (all of his predictions are dead wrong), a live medusa (viewed through an arrangement of mirrors), and Morphiras the Immortal Woman (actually a fake).

 - The GURPS Villains supplement includes a psychic vampire who runs a freak show, along with his cannibalistic were-jaguar sister.

 - Vampire: The Requiem: "Bloodlines: The Legendary" gives us a vampiric bloodline called the Carnival that was founded by Anulka, the Bohemian Mermaid, a sideshow freak who toured Europe with a small circus during the 18th century.
 The bodies of those embraced into the bloodline become twisted with circus-freak deformities that make them outcasts even amongst other vampires.
-The bloodline's Discipline, called The Show, allows them to become even more bizarre, putting on a performance which both captivates and revolts the audience.
+The bloodline's Discipline, called The Show, allows them to become even more bizarre, putting on a performance that both captivates and revolts the audience.

 - The Old World of Darkness crossover game Midnight Circus has a freakshow of its very own in the form of a pressboard building known only as Freak City.
-The freaks on display are a rather varied bunch, including victims of birth defects, magical creatures, and even full-blown fomori.
-Dog-faced detectives, hermaphrodites, midget families, animated scarecrows and two-headed monsters are just some of the creatures that can be encountered here, the undisputed master of the place being a nine-foot-tall blob of foul-smelling blubber known only as the Cone of Flesh.
-Of course, given the overall malevolence of the Midnight Circus, visitors to Freak City run the risk of suffering cumulative deformities for every minute they stay there; lingering long enough will result in your character being transformed into one of the freaks and joining the show.
+The freaks on display are a rather varied bunch, including victims of birth defects, magical creatures, and full-blown fomori.
+Dog-faced detectives, hermaphrodites, midget families, animated scarecrows, and two-headed monsters are just some of the creatures that can be encountered here, the undisputed master of the place being a nine-foot-tall blob of foul-smelling blubber known only as the Cone of Flesh.
+Given the overall malevolence of the Midnight Circus, visitors to Freak City run the risk of suffering cumulative deformities for every minute they stay there; lingering long enough will result in your character being transformed into one of the freaks and joining the show.

 - There's technically two of these in the Midnight Circus; the second of them is Dr Owl's Museum of Oddities, which is really just a glorified prison for the many supernatural beings that the Circus has captured.
 With most of them crippled and depowered by Owl's corrosive banality, they're downtrodden enough to be exhibited as harmless freaks to paying customers.